jesscw/Statistics-Calculator/README.md

 # Statistics-Calculator
-used scheme to write a program that did my statistics homework for me
+I used Scheme to write a program that did my statistics homework for me